-Sergei Volokitin is a security analyst at Riscure in the Netherlands where his work is mostly focused on security evaluation of embedded systems and security testing of smart card platforms and TEE based solutions.
+Sergei Volokitin is a Senior Security Analyst at Riscure in the Netherlands where his work is mostly focused on security testing of embedded systems and mobile devices.
 He has a number of publications on Java Card platform attacks and conference presentations on hardware security.